Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

-We note that, when applying stochastic IMF sampling, the number of Type~II SN progenitors from a SSP with $m_{\rm PopII}=500\msun$ varies due to randomness.
+We note that, when applying stochastic IMF sampling, the number of SN progenitors from a SSP with $m_{\rm PopII}=500\msun$ varies due to randomness.
 This variability is illustrated in the four middle small panels of Fig.~\ref{fig1}.
-For instance, in the first sampling shown in Fig.~\ref{fig1}, there are 4 Type~II SN progenitors, while in the second sampling, the number drops to 2.
+For instance, in the first sampling shown in Fig.~\ref{fig1}, there are 4 SN progenitors, while in the second sampling, the number drops to 2.
 The rightmost panel of Fig.~\ref{fig1} presents a histogram of the number of SNe in the SSP.
-It reveals that the typical number of Type~II progenitors turns out to be 4 for a single Pop~II cluster ($m_{\rm PopII}=500\msun$), and the maximum number of stored stars can reach 10.
-In an extreme case, there could be no progenitors, meaning the star cluster would experience no Type~II SN events.
+It reveals that the most probable number of Type~II progenitors is 4, with an average of 3.7 per Pop~II cluster of $500\ M_\odot$ and the maximum number of stored stars can reach 10.
+In an extreme case, there could be no progenitors, meaning that the star cluster would not experience SN events.
+For comparison, the {\sc Burst} model assumes a fixed number of 3.4 SN events for the same cluster mass ($500 M_{\odot}$).
+Thus, the {\sc SIMF} runs inject around 9\% more SN energy per unit stellar mass than the {\sc Burst} model.
+However, this small difference in the injected energy budget does not affect our main conclusions, given the relative trends among the IMF sampling methods.

-In the individual sampling method, when a gas particle meets the conditions to form Pop II stars, it is converted into a sink particle with a mass of $m_{\rm PopII}=63\msun$, and star masses are then sampled randomly from the range $0.1-100\msun$ according to the Salpeter IMF.
-If stars with masses between $0.1\msun$ and $8\msun$ are sampled, the process continues until the total mass reaches $63\msun$.
-At this point, sampling stops, and the collection is regarded as an SSP particle, with no massive stars exceeding $8\msun$.
-Conversely, if the mass of a sampled star falls within the range of $8-100 \msun$, we regard a sink particle as an individual star.
-Stars with masses of $8-40 \msun$ are designated as Type II SN progenitors, while those of $40-100 \msun$ are assumed to directly collapse into black holes (BHs) without exerting feedback.
-In this method, massive stars collapse into SNe or BHs, and only SSP particles contribute to the stellar mass.

-Fig.~\ref{fig2} demonstrates that the IMF of sampled stars in the {\sc Halo2-indiv} run matches well with the assumed Salpeter IMF.
-Unlike the {\sc Burst} and {\sc SIMF} methods, stars in the {\sc Indiv} run---comprising $63 \msun$ SSP stars---exhibit more diverse stellar metallicities.
-This smaller SSP mass, coupled with discrete SN feedback from massive individual stars, better captures variations in star formation.
-On the contrary, stars within an SSP in the {\sc Burst} and {\sc SIMF} runs, which involve a relatively large mass of stars ($500 \msun$), all share the same metallicity, making them less effective at representing the dynamics of star formation.
-Table~\ref{tab:imf_methods} provides a summarized comparison of the three methods: {\sc Burst}, {\sc SIMF}, and {\sc Indiv}.